 And don’t forget to ask your Early Intervention (EI) program or your child’s preschool about the toys listed below.
-We did not buy most of our toys but are playing with them on loan through our EI program.
+We did not buy most of our toys, but are playing with them on loan through our EI program.
 This is much more economical and when your child outgrows the toy, you can just give it back!
 If your EI program or preschool does not have some of these toys, maybe you could suggest they purchase them.

-These are Ivan’s top picks for toys for toddlers.
+These are our top picks for toys for blind toddlers.
 Most of them are available through Amazon.
 For more toy ideas check out our articles on Toys for Blind Babies or making your own Scented Rattle and Toy Basket.
 You can also read our article on how to choose the best toys for your blind child or check out some of our favorite Holiday gifts.
 If you have a great toy you want to add to the list, contact us and let us know!

 This sound puzzle from Battat features three different shapes in three different colors that fit in corresponding tubes in the puzzle.
 When you fit the puzzle piece in correctly the toy makes a lovely low-pitch sound as the piece slowly falls through the tube.
 This is a great first shape sorter for toddlers who are blind because the sounds are a nice added incentive!

 This toy is currently Ivan’s favorite.
 Each button plays a separate instrument and the “Orchestra” button plays all instruments together.
 You can listen to one at a time or experiment by combining instruments.
 Ivan’s favorite combo is flute and french horn.
 Ivan is learning how to press buttons, identify different instruments, and he really enjoys being a little conductor!
 Munchkin also makes a nursery rhymes cube, but the sound on that toy is terrible, so it’s best to just stick with this classic.